HUPO-PSI/usi/CollectionIdentifiers.md

 This type of
 identifier SHOULD ONLY be used when there is not a corresponding PXDnnnnnn identifier for the dataset, since PXDnnnnnn identifiers are preferred.

+5. USI000000 - A collection identifier to be used as a placeholder for an as-yet unknown collection identifier.
+In cases where a USI must be written at a time when the final collection identifier is not yet known, a placeholder of USI000000 SHOULD be used, so as to enable a straightforward search and replace when the final PXD number or other collection identifier is registered.
+Software implementations should recognize this string as a placeholder that needs to be resolved.

-5. PXLnnnnnn - A ProteomeXchange spectral library identifier of the form PXLnnnnnn.
+6. PXLnnnnnn - A ProteomeXchange spectral library identifier of the form PXLnnnnnn.
 All spectral libraries registered through ProteomeCentral are given a PXLnnnnnn identifier.
 These collections contain representative spectra often aggregated from several replicates, rather than original scan events in MS datasets as denoted by PXDnnnnnn identifiers.